The Cryptocurrency Confusion

-As documented by many block explorers, the Bitcoin blockchain, through its independent network of miners, confirms transaction between parties inside of 10 minutes at a nominal fee.
+As documented by many block explorers, the Bitcoin blockchain, through its independent network of miners, confirms transaction between parties inside of approximately ten minutes.

-And, unlike bank transactions, which can take days and sometimes weeks to settle, new entries on a blockchain are final, and the recipient is free to use the funds immediately.
+And, unlike bank transactions, which can take days and sometimes weeks to settle, new entries on a blockchain are final, and the recipient is free to use the funds at that time immediately.

 Store of Value